dMatrix

 The Connected Clients settings page with one connected client listed.

-Once connected, both paths below work — and mix freely with anything you do inside datrix.
+Once connected, both paths below work — and mix freely with anything you do inside dMatrix.

 Create